Ryo-code/herodotus-UI/README.md

-Herodotus is a web app that allows users to search for films based on any time/place throughout world history.
+0Herodotus is a web app that allows users to search for films based on any time/place throughout world history.

 #Introduction to Herodotus
 Those interested in learning/teaching about history can create instant timelines by searching for films set in any particular place or time throughout world history.
 For example, you may want to find movies set in Ancient Rome, or maybe 19th century China.
 With the power of Herodotus, a chronologically ordered list of films can easily displayed with these filters.